ConservaSom/soundmeteR/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#stable)

-R package for noise modeling.
+R package for noise analysis and modeling.

 Package only availaible on [github](http://github.com/).
-In order to install you will need the [devtools](https://cran.r-project.org/package=devtools) package intalled on your [R program](https://www.r-project.org/).
-If you want to install, please follow the steps bellow:
+In order to install you will need the [devtools](https://cran.r-project.org/package=devtools) package installed on your [R program](https://www.r-project.org/).
+If you want to install, please follow the code bellow:

 ```r
 #Install 'noiseR' from github repository